healthify/guides/protocol/database-scripting/README.md

 -----------

 Develop the scripting story similarly to any other story.
-In this case, this would entail running your script at the rails console of your local server.
+In this case, this would entail running your script at the rails console of your local server during development.

+Typically, our scripts should live in the `db/data_migrations/` subdirectory within the `healthify/` app repo.
+In rare cases where that's not feasible, you might use a secret [gist](https://help.github.com/articles/about-gists/), whose you link you should post on Pivotal Tracker and share with your Code Reviewers.

 While some scripts only lend themselves to being performed via pure SQL, where it is possible, you should leverage ActiveRecord to perform our `INSERT`/`UPDATE`/`DELETE`